Office of the Chief Electoral Officer of Canada: Info Source

 How to Read Info Source

-A program is a group of related resource inputs and activities that Elections Canada directs to fulfill specific areas of its mandate.
-Budgetary resources are allocated at the program level.
+A program is a group of related activities that the Office of the Chief Electoral Officer manages to fulfill specific areas of its mandate and meet a specific public need.

 Class of Records (COR)

-Each class of records gives a description of the records created, collected and maintained by Elections Canada as evidence of and information about a particular institutional program or activity.
+Each class of records gives a description of all records and information created, captured and maintained by the Office of the Chief Electoral Officer as evidence of the administration of a particular institutional program or activity.
 It is these records that are subject to requests under the Access to Information Act.
-If these records contain personal information, the class of records must have a related personal information bank.
+If these records contain personal information, then the class of records must have a related personal information bank.

 Personal Information Bank (PIB)

-A personal information bank describes the personal information that Elections Canada uses for administrative purposes or in support of specific programs or activities.
+A personal information bank describes the personal information that Office of the Chief Electoral Officer uses for administrative purposes or in support of specific programs or activities.
 The information contained in a personal information bank is protected under the Privacy Act unless another statutory authority expressly allows its disclosure.
 The personal information is organized and retrievable by name or by a unique identifier, such as an assigned number.
 Each personal information bank is associated with one or more classes of records.